correlaid-paris/projects/README.md

 Visit our repositories for possible ideas for the projects:
 1. patients community https://github.com/correlaid-paris/MonsterMizer
-2. association on education
+2. analysis of open citizen science data

-Write to us at liubov.tupikin at cri-paris.org if you have other ideas on projects
+Write to us at liubov.tupikina@cri-paris.org or rahel-becker@hotmail.com if you have other ideas on projects!